anacision/anacision-planning-user-guide/docs/user_documentation/about_anacision_planning.md

 # About anacision PLANNING

-anacision PLANNING is a lightweight advanced planning and scheduling (APS) solution which determines an automated allocation of production demands and production capacities.
-It generates optimal production plans that answer the question
+anacision PLANNING is a lightweight advanced planning and scheduling (APS) solution which determines an automated allocation of production demands and production capacities. anacision PLANNING generates optimal production plans that answer the following question:

-* What needs to be produced
+* What needs to be produced...
-* on which machines
+  * on which machines...
-* by which personnel
+  * by which personnel...
-* using which equipment
+  * using which equipment...
   * to meet the production goals?

 Production goals can be KPIs like equipment utilization, staff utilization or on-time delivery.
 A more detailed discussion how to work with the production goals can be found in the [user guide](../user_guide/user_guide.md#production_goals).